PhD Scholarship Opportunity – Improving the management of menopause symptoms in cancer survivorship

 Applicants should have:

-- Honours or Master’s degree in digital health or psycho-oncology or implementation science or related field;
+- Honours or Master’s degree in digital health or psycho-oncology or cancer survivorship or implementation science or related field;

 - High academic marks that would meet eligibility for enrolment in a Research Higher Degree at the University of Melbourne and award of a scholarship.